 We recommend Groth Music.

-A whistle in D, sometimes called a "high" whistle.
+Whistles in the key of D (sometimes called a "high" whistle) are the most common in traditional Irish music.
 We recommend Generations or Waltons.
 Irish on Grand carries them as do most local music shops.
 Groth Music has a wide selection of whistles in different keys.
-You can also purchase one for $10 at the CIM at your first lesson.
+You can also purchase one from the Center for Irish Music.
 Contact email@example.com in advance to make sure we have them in stock.

 For your first flute purchase, we recommend getting the highest quality keyless flute that you can afford.* Keyless flutes are generally made of two materials: Polymer or wood.
 Polymer flutes have the advantage of being low maintenance in Minnesota's harsh climate and they are less expensive.
 Recommended polymer flute makers are David Copley (he offers CIM students a 10% discount!)
 M & E flutes and Desi Seery.
 Wooden flutemakers our students have had good luck with are Brian Byrne, Eamonn Cotter, John Gallagher, and David Copley.
 There are many excellent flute makers in the US and around the world, many of whom have wait lists.
 Talk to your instructor for wooden flute recommendations.

 *There are some terrible, cheap flutes for sale online.
 If you buy a cheap Irish flute, make sure there is a good return policy and have your instructor try it before the return deadline.

 Unfortunately, we do not have the resources to rent out instruments to persons not currently enrolled in lessons or classes at CIM.